scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 1/11/21

 Can only be used when flanking a creature or if you have combat advantage.
-Make a melee attack against the creature, rerolling up to 3 dice.
+Make a weapon attack against the creature, rerolling up to 3 dice.
 On hit you add a wound to your damage, adding an additional wound die for every critical.

 ***Enhanced:*** Sneak Attack can be used every turn and you may reroll all wound dice in your damage roll.